>

 This parting song is known as The Turtle Dove, Ten Thousand Miles, and with a lot of other names.
 It is not easy separating the versions because they share many floating verses.

 A.L.
 Lloyd sang Turtle Dove unaccompanied in 1956 on his Tradition album The Foggy Dew and Other Traditional English Love Songs.
-He commented in the liner notes:
+He noted:

 Around 1770, leaflets bearing the words of this song were being hawked about the fairgrounds of England and Scotland.
 Milkmaids and horse-handlers would paste such leaflets on the walls of dairy and stable to learn the songs as they worked.
 Now and then, the place would get a new coat of whitewash and a fresh layer of song sheets.
 Robert Burns obtained one of the Turtle Dove leaflets (it still exists, with his name scrawled on it in a boyish hand).
 Years later, he remade the song into his famous lyric, My Love Is Like a Red Red Rose.
 Beautiful as Burns' song is, it is no better than the present version, evolved by country singers in Dorset.

 Peter Bellamy sang The Turtle Dove unaccompanied on his first solo LP, Mainly Norfolk (1968).
-He commented in the album's liner notes:
+He noted:

 Sweeney's Men sang My Dearest Dear in 1968 on their eponymous Transatlantic album, Sweeney's Men.
 They also sang it in June 2012 at Andy Irvine's 70th Birthday Concert.
 Andy Irvine noted: